Guns (Cardiacs album): Side two

 The penultimate track, "Song of a Dead Pest", was equated by Benjamin to "something of a cautionary nursery rhyme that – in some parallel universe – mothers use to instruct and warn children".
 Sgrignoli assigned the same atmosphere of carousel instruments to "Song of a Dead Pest" as "Clean That Evil Mud Out Your Soul.

 "Will Bleed Amen", which closes the album, was described by Benjamin as "frantic, disorienting, compulsive, an ever-twirling multi-coloured maniacal musical spinning top", going "to the core of what Cardiacs are".
+Benac said that it "may be the album's most complex and challenging song", calling it "a track that only Tim could play and only Cardiacs could perform."
 CD versions of Guns have a bonus track which Benjamin called "As Secret As Swans", which sounds "as if Tim has suddenly come over all Butthole Surfers"; "a song you could imagine sitting happily in the sessions for Independent Worm Saloon."

 Title and cover

 The album's cover, which Sgrignoli calls "very kitsch", uses a stormy sky of black clouds in a "sepia greeny-grey" background, with Cardiacs in large letters sprawled across the front.
 In contrast to the dark and gothic elements, the mirror image of the face of a "big friendly dog" creates two floating, grinning dog heads which occupy the top left and right corners.
 Dogs are a recurring element associated with Cardiacs, big dogs being one of their "lyrical obsessions".
 According to the author Eric Benic, the cover matches the album's lyrical confusion, and the album title Guns also plays into Tim Smith's Dada-esque love of absurdity.
 He commented "What do 'guns' and those grinning dog heads have to do with anything on the album?
 Nothing, and yet everything."
 Benac suggested that the album's "somewhat muted response" could be explained by its randomised elements.

 According to Jim Smith, Tim's original plan for the cover was to use a painting of a kangaroo that he saw on the wall of a pub in Hungerford, which he bought from the landlady.
 Due to a mass shooting having happened in Hungerford, Tim decided when he arrived home that to use the painting on an album called Guns would be in bad taste, and the plan was shelved.
 The kangaroo was used as the cover of the follow-up album LSD (2025) after it ended up on Tim's wall at home.